123suifeng/Brain2movie/README.md

 The results are saved in result folder with data information. ex) If the analyzed sequence is from 30 to 300, the folder will be created 'result/30_300/'.

-The saved results are
+The saved results are *Classification result* and *Generated images*.
-1. Classification result
-2. Generated images

 2. (Beta) - **Detection**
 ```shell